Alice Tangerini: Injury

 In 2005, Tangerini lost sight in her right eye following an unidentified injury.
 She was not given a clear diagnosis on the issue.
 Tangerini attributed the injury to too many years of working.
 After receiving surgery in the same year, she was identified as having diplopia in her right eye.
 Wagner suggested that Tangerini wear an eyepatch so that she could continue her work at the museum, and offered her his son's pirate patch as support.
 Tangerini returned to work and, in addition to wearing an eyepatch, started to use a graphics tablet and Adobe Photoshop and relied more on digital technology to give her a clearer view of an image.

 Awards and recognition

-In 1999, Tangerini received the "Distinguished Service Award" from Guild of Natural Science Illustrators.
+In 1999, Tangerini received the "Distinguished Service Award" from the Guild of Natural Science Illustrators.
 In 2008, she was honored with the "Excellence in Scientific Botanical Art" award from the American Society of Botanical Artists.

 On August 24, 2016, the Smithsonian Institution Archives selected Tangerini for its Wonderful Women Wednesday, describing her as a "Groundbreaker".
 Order Sons of Italy in America called her "one of the world's best botanical illustrator".
 Warren H. Wagner described her as the best artist in her field, and the Smithsonian Associates called her a "leading contemporary practitioners" in botanical illustration.

 In 2020, Tangerini was awarded the Jill Smythies Award from the Linnean Society of London.

 The bromeliad species Navia aliciae is named after her because her illustration added extra detailed information to the plant description.